Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

-It can be seen in Figs. \ref{fig:kfactor_d}, \ref{fig:kfactor_rb} and \ref{fig:kfactor_ur} that despite the significant BW restriction on the SD, there are still operating scenarios where it achieves higher rates than the TMSE design for significantly lower complexity.
-It is also clear that a more dominant LoS link is beneficial for the SD, but negatively impacts the TMSE design.
+A higher K-factor is beneficial for the \gls{SD} but negatively impacts the \gls{TMSE} design.
 As the K-factor, and therefore $\eta$ (as defined in (\ref{eq:etad}), (\ref{eq:etarb}) and (\ref{eq:etaur})) of a channel increases, the rank of that channel decreases until it reaches rank-1 when $\eta = 1$.
 This limits the spatial multiplexing ability of the channel by reducing diversity.
-Insufficient diversity leads to the inability to separate MU channels.
-As all users are in separate bands for the SD, a lack of channel diversity is not an issue.
-The SNR improves as channels can be aligned so that more power is directed towards the user as the rank decreases.
-However, for the TMSE design where all users are located in one frequency band, the inability to separate channels as the K-factor increases leads to a significant drop in rate.
+Insufficient diversity leads to the inability to separate \gls{MU} channels.
+As all users are in separate bands for the \gls{SD}, a lack of channel diversity is not an issue.
+The \gls{SNR} improves as channels can be aligned so that more power is directed towards the user as the rank decreases.
+However, for the \gls{TMSE} design where all users are located in one frequency band, the inability to separate channels as the K-factor increases leads to a significant drop in rate.
 A slight exception to this trend can be seen in Fig. \ref{fig:kfactor_rb} between $\eta_\mathrm{rb} = 0$ and $\eta_\mathrm{rb} = 0.3$.
-Note that the TMSE method assumes a LoS component in $\mathbf{H}_\mathrm{rb}$, so increasing the K-factor when $\eta_\mathrm{rb}$ is low helps slightly, as the channel becomes more similar to that which the framework was built upon.
+Note that the \gls{TMSE} method assumes a \gls{LoS} component in $\mathbf{H}_\mathrm{rb}$, so increasing the K-factor when $\eta_\mathrm{rb}$ is low helps slightly, as the channel becomes more similar to that which the framework was built upon.
 However, above this threshold, the reduction in diversity dominates and the overall rate reduces.
 The inability to separate channels also negatively impacts the random design, but this impact is lower as it is already operating at a low rate.